 Tango Is the Search of a Dream

 Those who regard modernization as a progress overlooked its down side.
-It in fact is a dehumanizing process that leads mankind farther and farther away from nature and humanity.
-Modern science and technology have empowered the individuals and made them increasingly self-sufficient, independent, egocentric, arrogant and aggressive.
-It diminished the human bond that united people, shifted our attention from on the common survival to self-gains, and deprived us from the human connection and cooperation that we used to enjoy.
+It also is a dehumanizing process that leads mankind farther and farther away from nature and humanity.
+Modern science and technology have empowered the individual and made him/her increasingly self-sufficient, independent, egocentric, arrogant and aggressive.
+It diminished the natural bond that united people, shifted our attention from on the common survival to self-gains, and deprived us from the connection and cooperation that we used to share.
 The fraternity, attachments, interdependence and mutual care among people have faded away, family has disintegrated, the common values and common cause have been lost, the environment has suffered irreversible damage, natural resources have depleted, the society has been polarized and demoralized.
 Individualism, feminism, homosexualism, divorce, same-sex marriage, single-parent family, materialism, competition, stress, psychological imbalance, violence, cruelty, corruption and crime have grown in intensity.
 In short, humanity has been replaced by modernity.
 (See Tango and Individualism.)

 The popularity of tango in the contemporary world is a profound phenomenon.
 We dream of a society that is equal, fair, friendly, cooperative, orderly and harmonious, like a well-organized milonga, not one that is driven by self-interests and imbued with competition, hostility, injury, stress, madness and polarization.
 Is modernity at the cost of humanity and environment worth pursuing?
 A blogger wrote, "The world is like water and mankind is like ink.
 What men do to the world is like what the ink does to the water.
 With the passage of time, the ink only makes the water muddier, not clearer.
 Comparing to the postmodern world of today, the past is simpler, purer, hence better."
 A woman wrote, "In modern-day life, we are centered around our work, which demands aggression.
 But if we keep being aggressive in our marriage, constantly fighting for self-interests and pushing our partner to make concessions until he gives up, then such marriage can only create an unhappy person."
 A Facebook friend wrote, "How many American businessmen lie in a hospital bed, after their heart attack, before they look around and ask themselves, 'How did I end up spending my life this way... working too many hours... the love of my life is a stranger, if we haven't divorced...
 I missed my children growing up because I worked too much...
 I spent my lifetime, not with my friends, but pursuing financial security... and in the end, I ended up here?'"
 Indeed, modern life is like a fatal attraction that causes us to lose the essence of being human.
 What happened to our intelligence and sanity?
 Why couldn't we create a world for ourselves that makes more sense?
 (See The World Needs a Different Philosophy.)

 I believe this universal reflection on modern living and the nature of being human, this yearning for a balanced life and a harmonious society, is not irrelevant to the revival of tango today.
 One hundred years ago, immigrants far away from home created this dance in which they placed their dream, a dance full of human spirit and beauty, a dance that highlights human connection, interdependence, cooperation, complement and harmony.
-Today's tangueros and tangueras are searching for the same dream, I believe.
-People who have had the fortune to get involved in tango must take the responsibility to preserve this sanctuary for the mankind.
+I believe tangueros and tangueras today are searching for the same dream.
+People who have had the fortune to get involved in tango must take the responsibility to preserve this sanctuary for mankind.
 We not only need to teach others how to dance tango, but also need to teach them its ideas, because without these ideas tango could be dehumanized and assimilated by the world as well.
 (See The Freedom in Tango.)